URL Block: How to Block Websites

 Blocked websites: Sites that are traditionally blocked

-• Streaming music and video websites (Examples: YouTube, Netflix, Disney+)
+• Streaming music and videos (Examples: YouTube, Netflix, Disney+)

-• Social media websites (Examples: Facebook, Twitter, Instagram, TikTok)
+• Social media (Examples: Facebook, Twitter, Instagram, TikTok)

 How do schools block websites from students?

-In schools, teachers want students to learn to access online databases and be smart researchers.
-Many assignments may include instructions that tell students to search for a topic.
-Unfortunately, given the numerous websites out there, finding credible sources is extremely difficult.
+Educators want students to learn how to access online databases and be smart researchers.
+Many assignments may include instructions that tell learners to search for a topic.
+Unfortunately, given the innumerable websites that exist, finding credible sources can prove to be tricky.
 By blocking sites such as Quora, Reddit, and Yahoo Answers, this eliminates many of Google’s top searches and helps keep students on-task.

-Teachers and administrators can also choose to unblock only the research databases they wish students to use, such as only allowing students to access .gov and .edu websites for a research paper.
-However, with the GoGuardian Admin™ content filtering software, administrators can easily create blocks and unblocks so that teachers can save time for lesson planning, teaching, and guiding students.
+Teachers and administrators can also choose to unblock only the research databases they wish students to use, such as .gov and .edu websites, for a research paper.
+However, with GoGuardian Admin, admins can easily create blocks and unblocks so teachers can save time for lesson planning, instructing, and guiding students.

 Conclusion